Wood Lane tube station (Metropolitan line): Latimer Road & Acton Railway

 The Latimer Road & Acton Railway (LR&AR), a nominally independent company, proposed a line linking the Hammersmith & City Railway at Wood Lane with the Great Western Railway east of their Acton station.
 The H&CR initially insisted that the LR&AR built a separate exchange station at Wood Lane, rather than using the existing platforms.
 The GWR wanted the LR&AR to also build a separate Acton station, and a house was demolished at Friar's Place for this.

-The railway was authorised by act in 1882, but between 1885 and 1893 four acts for extensions of time were needed, as the LR&A Company could not reach agreement with the Great Western and the Metropolitan for joint-working of the line.
-When this was finally achieved (confirmed by act in 1895), capital could not be raised.
+The railway was authorised by an act of Parliament in 1882, but between 1885 and 1893 four acts of Parliament for extensions of time were needed, as the LR&A Company could not reach agreement with the Great Western and the Metropolitan for joint-working of the line.
+When this was finally achieved (confirmed by an act of Parliament in 1895), capital could not be raised.
 The line was abandoned by act in 1900, after only small parts had been built, including an iron bridge (later demolished) over the North & South Western Junction Railway near the current Westway road bridge.
 The later Ealing & Shepherd's Bush Railway followed a similar route to the proposed LR&AR line, the Metropolitan ironically promoting a bill in 1912 to connect the Hammersmith & City to this line, which failed on opposition from the Great Western, the Central London Railway, and the District Railway.

+Media

+The station was one of the filming locations featured in the first episode of the 1964 Doctor Who serial “The Dalek Invasion of Earth”, its undergrowth-filled appearance underscoring the episode’s concept of a seemingly abandoned future London.